Regan298/Disaster-Master/Architectural Design.md

 Identify the architectural viewpoints you will use to present your system's architecture.
 Write one sentence to outline each viewpoint.
 Show which viewpoint frames which architectural concern.

+**Logical**
+The logical view-point expresses the functional system requirements in a component based object model.

+**Development**
+The development view-point expresses the structure and organization of the software source code, focusing on making development easier for a number of developers to manage and extend code.

+**Process**
+The process view-point describes the performance and availability of the system.
+It addresses the system’s integrity, scalability and fault-tolerance.

+**Physical**

+**Scenarios**
+The scenario view-point combines the four architectural components and shows how they interact utilizing a series of use-cases.

 ### 4. Architectural Views

 (5 sub-sections of 2 pages each sub-section, per 42010, 5.5, 5.6, with reference to Annex F of both 12207 and 15288)